edwardtheharris/tf-gcp-compute-instance/README.md

 ---
+abstract: >
-abstract: This is some Terraform code that will deploy to a GCP account one Google compute instance with enough resources to run Docker for development, or a minikube cluster for Kubernetes.
+   This is some Terraform code that will deploy to a GCP account one Google compute instance with enough resources to run Docker for development or a Minikube cluster for Kubernetes.
 authors: Xander Harris
 date: 2024-01-30
 title: TF GCP Compute Instance